 A deep-voiced folkie, a rock legend and a pop juggernaut all have new albums this week.

-Top show announcements this week include a rugged comedian, a jam band and a poet who raps.
+Top show announcements this week include a punk-country blues guitarist, an Emmy-winning comedian and a pop singer-songwriter.

-Top show announcements this week include a rootsy Americana group, a pop-rock band and a politically-focused comedian.
+Top show announcements this week include a pop singer-keyboardist, a singer-songwriter and a pop trio.